apple/foundationdb/README.md

 ## Forums

-[The FoundationDB Forums](https://forums.foundationdb.org/) are the home for most of the discussion and communication about the FoundationDB project.
+[The FoundationDB Forums](https://forums.foundationdb.org/) are the home of most of the discussion and communication about the FoundationDB project.
 We welcome your participation!
 We want FoundationDB to be a great project to be a part of and, as part of that, have established a [Code of Conduct](CODE_OF_CONDUCT.md) to establish what constitutes permissible modes of interaction.

 ## Contributing